hackclub/hackclub/workshops/konami_code/README.md

 ---
 name: 'Konami Code'
-description: 'Implement a konami code on a website'
+description: 'Implement a Konami Code on a website'
 author: '@faisalsayed10'
 ---

 # Konami Code

 You may have heard about movie Easter Eggs or video game Easter Eggs before, but have you ever heard about website Easter Eggs?
 The internet is filled with copious amounts of weird and wonderful hidden features!
-I bet you have played the popular game GTA, right?
-GTA too had konami codes but they were called 'cheat codes'.

-If you don't know what they are, check out these cool easter eggs/konami codes on the internet:
+If you don't know what they are, check out these cool easter eggs/Konami Codes on the internet:

 1. Try searching 'do a barrel roll' on google.